 Plan Description - MTA New York City Transit and MTA Bridges and Tunnels contribute to NYCERS, a cost-sharing multiple-employer retirement system for employees of NYC and certain other governmental units.
 NYCERS provides pension benefits to retired employees based on salary and length of service.
-In addition, NYCERS provides disability benefits, cost-of-living adjustments, and death benefits subject to satisfaction of certain service requirements and other provisions.
-The NYCERS plan functions in accordance with NYS statutes and NYC laws and codes and may be amended by action of the State Legislature.
+In addition, NYCERS provides disability benefits, cost-of-living adjustments, and death benefits subject to satisfaction of certain service and other requirements.
+NYCERS functions in accordance with NYS statutes and NYC laws and codes and may be amended by action of the State Legislature.
 NYCERS issues a publicly available comprehensive annual financial report that includes financial statements and required supplementary information.
 That report may be obtained by writing to the New York City Employees' Retirement System, 335 Adams Street, Suite 2300, Brooklyn, New York, 11201-3724.

 Funding Policy - NYCERS is a contributory plan, except for certain employees who entered prior to July 27, 1976 who make no contribution.
 Most employees who entered qualifying service after July 26, 1976 but before April 2012 contribute 3% of their salary, with certain MTA New York City Transit employees contributing 2%.
-Also, certain post-July 27, 1976 employees hired before April 1, 2012 contribute 1.85% in addition to their 3% contributions, if required, and a small group of such employees contribute 3.83% in addition to the 3% contributions, if required.
+Also, certain employees who became members after July 27, 1976, but before April 1, 2012 contribute 1.85% in addition to their 3% contributions, and a small group of such employees contribute 4.83%, 5.5% or 6% in addition to the 3% contributions.
 The State Legislature passed legislation in 2000 that suspended the 3% contribution for most employees hired before April 1, 2013 who have been members for 10 or more years.
-As a result of pension reform legislation passed in 2012, most employees hired on or after April 1, 2012 contribute 3% (although certain MTA New York City Transit employees contribute 2%), with new rates starting April 2013, ranging from 3.5%, 4.5%, 5.75%, to 6%, depending on salary level, for their remaining years of service.
+As a result of pension reform legislation passed in 2012, most employees who became members between April 1, 2012 and March 31, 2013 contribute 3% for the first plan year (although certain MTA New York City Transit employees contribute 2%).
+Beginning April 1, 2013, the contribution rate ranges from 3.0%, 3.5%, 4.5%, 5.75%, to 6%, depending on salary level, for their remaining years of service in addition to the variable rate of 3% to 6%, a small group of such employees contribute 4.83%, 5.5% or 6.0%.
 MTA New York City Transit and MTA Bridges and Tunnels are required to contribute at an actuarially determined rate.
 The rates are 24.7% and 25.3%, respectively, of covered payroll.
 The contribution requirements of plan members and MTA New York City Transit and MTA Bridges and Tunnels are established and amended by law.
 MTA New York City Transit's required contributions for NYCERS fiscal years ended June 30, 2014, 2013 and 2012 were \$709.0 \$696.7, and \$694.8, respectively.
 MTA Bridges and Tunnels' contributions to NYCERS for the years ended December 31, 2014, 2013 and 2012 were \$33.0, \$33.5 and \$36.2 respectively.
 All contributions were equal to the actuary's recommendation, plus interest.